Skip to main content

 Fundamentals

 You may be reading this because you feel a subtle, or perhaps profound, shift within your own body.
 It could be a persistent fatigue that sleep does not seem to resolve, a quiet dimming of your libido, a change in your mood and cognitive sharpness, or a sense that your physical resilience is waning.
-Your experience is valid.
-These feelings are tangible signals from your body’s intricate internal communication network, the endocrine system.

-We can begin to understand these signals by looking closely at one of its key messengers ∞ testosterone.
-The conversation about testosterone in women is often distilled down to a single function, sexual desire.
 This limited view fails to appreciate its vast and foundational role in female physiology.
 Apprehending testosterone’s true purpose is the first step in understanding your own biology and the journey back to vitality.

 Testosterone in the female body is a steroid hormone produced in the ovaries, adrenal glands, and peripheral tissues like fat and skin cells.
 It is the most abundant biologically active hormone in women, existing in concentrations that are many times higher than estrogen at any point in the menstrual cycle.
-This molecule is a part of the androgen family of hormones, and its influence extends to nearly every system in the body.
-It contributes to the maintenance of lean muscle mass, the preservation of bone density, the regulation of mood and cognitive function, and the support of cardiovascular health.

 Its decline, which typically begins in a woman’s late twenties and accelerates through perimenopause and post-menopause, is a physiological reality.
 This reduction can manifest as the very symptoms that may have prompted your search for answers.
-Understanding this biological context is essential before we can address the primary question regarding the of therapeutic interventions.
+Understanding this biological context is essential before we can address the primary question regarding the long-term safety of therapeutic interventions.

 The Biological Role of Testosterone